 8. Choose Lightweight Theme

 In many cases, the aesthetic decision of a website is on the designers’ end who does not take into account the page load speed.
 As a result, often the aesthetics of the frontend takes precedence over the page load speed.

 When finalizing the theme of your website, I strongly suggest picking a theme that is lightweight and optimized for performance.
 In addition to being responsive, the theme should have a clean codebase that prioritizes speed over aesthetics.

 In many ways, hosting is the MOST IMPORTANT factor that affects WooCommerce store performance.
 Indeed, the underlying hardware architecture is responsible for handling the traffic and serving the relevant data to the users.
 Thus, the best WordPress hosting should be your first priority.

 It is best to choose a hosting provider that:

-Note: It is important to choose the server closest to your audience.
-This will positively change the response time of your server.
+Note: It is important to choose the server closest to your audience, as it will reduce server response time.